SSyncropel Docs

 Restoring from backup after a reset

-If you reset by mistake, the most recent daemon startup backup is at:
+If you reset by mistake, the most recent instance startup backup is at:

 ~/.local/share/syncropel/backups/hub.db.bak